 - There are lots of hotels in the area and is accessible by rail.
 Id.

-Bard’s mesh defense attorneys also advocate for the hernia mesh lawsuit to be heard in the Southern District of New York
+Bard’s defense attorneys advocated for the hernia mesh lawsuit to be heard in the Southern District of New York

 - Bard argued that the Southern District of New York is convenient for litigants and witnesses which will aid in “promot[ing] the just and efficient conduct of [the coordinated] actions,” Id.